 If the fuel continues to rise or begins spilling out of the drain hose, immediately close the drain screw and shut the fuel valve (petcock) to the OFF position.
-Flooding is indicative of either a stuck or compromised needle valve within the SmartCarb[®] or short circuiting of fuel up the nozzle.
+Flooding is indicative of either a stuck or compromised needle valve within the SmartCarb® or short circuiting of fuel up the nozzle.
 Refer to your applicable shop manual for reference on safely drying out a flooded engine before proceeding.
-After the engine has been cleared, make sure the fuel valve (petcock) at the tank is turned OFF and then completely drain the SmartCarb[®] prior to uninstalling it from the vehicle.
-Refer to Page 55 for SmartCarb[®] cleaning instructions which show how to access a stuck or compromised needle valve.
+After the engine has been cleared, make sure the fuel valve (petcock) at the tank is turned OFF and then completely drain the SmartCarb® prior to uninstalling it from the vehicle.
+Refer to Page 54 for instructions on how to access a stuck or compromised needle valve.